-Foglight for Hyper-V includes a report generation ability.
+Hyper-V Monitoring in Foglight Evolve Cloud includes a report generation ability.
 This allows you to create reports using a set of predefined templates to report on the various aspects of your database environment.
-Foglight for Hyper-V includes a collection of predefined report templates.
+Hyper-V Monitoring in Foglight Evolve Cloud includes a collection of predefined report templates.